Ready to discover Nova Scotia from the perspective of a local?

 Before you hit the road, enjoy a brisk stroll along the Halifax boardwalk, or a there-and-back ferry ride to Dartmouth (15 minutes each way).
 If you’re a runner, consider joining the locals in a vigorous run or jog through the trails of Point Pleasant Park.
 Not up for exercise?
 Pick your choice of activity from our article on the best things to do in Halifax.

-This afternoon, head to Peggy’s Cove – the most photographed lighthouse in Canada.
-Drive down Highway 103, take the exit at Tantallon, then continue along the twisty and totally picturesque Peggy’s Cove Road, also known as Route 333.
+This afternoon, head to Peggy’s Cove – the most photographed lighthouse in Canada, located on St. Margaret’s Bay’s eastern shore.
+To get to Peggy’s Cove, drive down Highway 103, take the exit at Tantallon, then continue along the twisty and totally picturesque Peggy’s Cove Road, also known as Route 333.

 It’s a short drive, but there are plenty of shops and bakeries to stop into along the way such as Otis and Clementine Book Shop, Acadian Maple Products, and White Sails Bakery.